 Some students want to delay their start and begin PSEO in spring semester.
 Spring semester starts still need to notify their high schools no later than May 30th.
-Some of our high school partners hold firm to this deadline and do not make exceptions.
+Some of our high school partners hold firm to this deadline and there are no exceptions made.
 Please work directly with your high school on this option.
-Applications for spring semester start are due December 1st.
+Applications for spring semester starts are due December 1st.